RomanLut/hx_espnow_rc/doc/mode_configuration.md

 # Configuration mode

-This mode is used to edit or upload profiles with ftp.
+This mode is used to edit or upload profiles via ftp.

 Profile 10 is reserved for **Configuration mode**.
 It is not necessary to upload **profile10.json**.